Lawn Care: Essential Watering Tips

 The best time to water your garden is early morning or late in the afternoon/early evening, when there is no wind and less chance of water loss due to heat related evaporation.

 In humid areas, avoid late afternoon or early evening watering as this can increase the chance of fungal diseases.
+It is crucial to understand and address your lawn’s specific watering needs to ensure optimal health and growth.

 When to Mow